-It is worthwhile pointing out that the existence and uniqueness of local smooth solutions can be established without difficulty.
+The existence and uniqueness of local smooth solutions can be established via a standard procedure (see Appendix \ref{appd12} for details).
 Thus, in order to complete the proof of Theorem \ref{ThSQG}, it is sufficient to establish {\it a priori} estimates that hold for any fixed $T>0$.

-.1in The following proposition states the basic bounds. \begin{Pros} Assume $\theta_{0}$ satisfies the assumptions stated in Theorem \ref{ThSQG} and let $(u, \theta)$ be the corresponding solution.
+The following proposition states the basic bounds. \begin{Pros} Assume $\theta_{0}$ satisfies the assumptions stated in Theorem \ref{ThSQG} and let $(u, \theta)$ be the corresponding solution.
 Then, for any $t>0$,

 \end{Pros} \begin{proof}[{Proof of Proposition \ref{SDFsda2789}}] Multiplying the first equation of $(\ref{SQG})$ by $\theta$, using the divergence-free condition and integrating with respect to the space variable, we have